-The design vehicular live load to be used for all new Parkway mainline and ramp bridges shall be TP-16 as described above, unless otherwise directed by the Authority.
-However, the design live load to be used for all new members in Substantial Modifications to existing Parkway bridges shall be HL-93.
-Wherever a wheel load is specified, a 20 kip load shall be used.
+Except for the design of modular bridge expansion joints, the design vehicular live load to be used for all new Parkway mainline and ramp bridges, including Comprehensive Bridge Rehabilitation projects, shall be TP-16 as described above, unless otherwise directed by the Authority.
+The design live load to be used for all new members in Substantial Modifications to existing Parkway bridges shall be HL-93.
+For Substantial Modifications, wherever a wheel load is specified, a 20 kip load shall be used.
+Design live load on New Bridges carrying non-Parkway traffic shall be in accordance with the requirements below.